glurp/DDS-Checklist/README.md

 So your application begin invisible to your DDS domain !!!

-Solution:
+Solutions:
+1)

-> use DDD@ip notation for PEERS address
+> use DDD@ip notation for PEERS address.
->
-> DDD is the number of participant (max 120) that the client must explore
+> DDD is the number of participant (max 120) that the participant must explore.
->
 > (so, default is 4 for DDD, this is the issue...)
+2)

-If this is not enoufgh, see your firewall rules....
+> If this is not enough, see your firewall rules....
+3)
+> run your application first, and before startup, kill all your common tools : pkill -f ndds ; pkill -f RTI

+**C) (Linux) IPC Sys V issue** each topic use 1 array of semaphore, with 32 semaphore in them.
+So if you use several participants with many topics, yours max entity IPCS (kernel tuning)  can be reach.

+Solutions:
+1) ```ipcrm -all``` before startup the application (this will also kill other dds participants on same host/user...)
+2) tune your kernel : see  ch.
+"Checklist Linux"

 ### Checklist for Java participant